Homemade Jam from scratch

 Jams and jellies normally jell at 220F.
-Generally the thickness of the mixture indicates jelling point.
+Generally, the thickness of the mixture indicates the jelling point.
 To test, chill a ceramic or glass bowl.
-Spoon 1 tsp of mixture onto chilled bowl.
+Spoon 1 tsp of mixture onto the chilled bowl.
 Chill for a few minutes.
 The jellying point has been reached if the mixture is firm enough to remain divided when a finger is pushed through the centre.
-If mixture is not set, continue cooking a little longer.
+If the mixture is not set, continue cooking a little longer.

 Have you made jams or jellies without commercial pectin?
 How did you do it?
 Share your success with our readers.